-Include in the manuscript a list of new or special abbreviations used in the article, with the spelled-out form of the definition.
+Include in the manuscript, a list of new or special abbreviations used in the article, with the spelled-out form of the definition.
+Unfamiliar or new terms should be defined when first used.
+Jargon, clichés, and laboratory slang should not be used.
 Internationally accepted biochemical abbreviations such as ADP, NADH, and pi do not need to be defined; other frequently used abbreviations need only to be defined at first mention.
-For commonly accepted abbreviations, word usage, symbols, etc., authors are referred to The CSE Manual for Authors, Editors, and Publishers (8th ed., 2014)Chemical and biochemical terms and abbreviations should be in accordance with the recommendations of the IUPAC system.
-IUB Combined Commission on Biochemical Nomenclature.
+For commonly accepted abbreviations, word usage, symbols, etc., authors are referred to The CSE Manual for Authors, Editors, and Publishers (8th ed., 2014).
+Chemical and biochemical terms and abbreviations should be in accordance with the recommendations of the IUPAC-IUBMB Joint Commission on Biochemical Nomenclature.
 Isotope specification should conform to the IUPAC system.

 Authors should follow Webster’s Third New International Dictionary for spelling and compounding.

 It is mandatory that all articles using microarray data analysis comply with the Minimum Information About a Microarray Experiment (MIAME) standard (www.fged.org).

 HUGO Gene Nomenclature

 In accordance with the HUGO Gene Nomenclature Committee (HGNC), authors should obtain approval for new human and mouse gene symbols.
 Additional information on gene nomenclature guidelines is available from HGNC